mikependon/RepoDB.NET/pages/home.md

 ---

 {: .warning }
 > Some breaking changes has been introduced in the newer version of the library.
-Therefore, it is important and is highly recommended to test your solution with the latest beta release [v1.13.0-beta1](https://www.nuget.org/packages/RepoDb/1.13.0-beta1) before upgrading.
+It is important and is highly recommended to test your solution with the latest beta release [v1.13.0-beta1](https://www.nuget.org/packages/RepoDb/1.13.0-beta1) before upgrading.
 >
 > You can report an issue by [creating a bug](https://github.com/mikependon/RepoDB/issues/new?assignees=mikependon&labels=bug&template=report-a-bug.md&title=Bug%3A+%3CYour+bug%2Fissue+title%3E) directly on our Github repository.